I Love Hong Kong 2012

-I Love Hong Kong 2012 is a Hong Kong comedy film produced by Eric Tsang and directed by Chung Shu Kai and Chin Kwok Wai.
-Film stars an ensemble cast of Tsang, Teresa Mo, Bosco Wong, Denise Ho, Stanley Fung, Siu Yam-yam, William So, Mak Cheung-ching, 6 Wing, Vivian Zhang and guest stars a star-studded cast of Hong Kong stars.
-This film is a sequel of the 2011 film I Love Hong Kong with a different storyline but similar theme.
+I Love Hong Kong 2012 is a 2012 Hong Kong comedy film produced by Eric Tsang and directed by Chung Shu Kai and Chin Kwok Wai.
+Film stars an ensemble cast of Tsang, Teresa Mo, Bosco Wong, Denise Ho, Stanley Fung, Siu Yam-yam, William So, Mak Cheung-ching, 6-Wing, and Vivian Zhang, along with guest stars.
+This film is a sequel to the 2011 film I Love Hong Kong with a different storyline but similar theme.